contao/docs/docs/manual/layout/module-management/_index.en.md

 **Allowed member groups**: Here you define who has access to the module.

-In the **expert settings** the module can only be displayed for guests.
+In the **expert settings** the module can only be shown to guests.

-**Show guests only:** The module is visible by default and is hidden as soon as a member has logged on to the frontend.
+**Show guests only:** The module is visible by default and is hidden once a member has logged on to the frontend.